 While the Parcel Pending lockboxes contain video surveillance technology, it’s not a bad idea to install a few extra cameras around a residential premise.
 That way, if anyone does attempt a theft, the likelihood that their face is caught on camera is increased dramatically, which allows local authorities to track the individual.

-- Possess motion detectors, so that they will send out an alert to building managers or security officers when movement is detected
+- Possess motion detectors, so that they will send out alert notifications to building managers or security officers when movement is detected

 - Offer the “Playback” feature, which gives users the chance to rewind and scroll through hours of recordings in case reviewing the footage is necessary

 - Be placed at a high vantage point, in a location that is both easily visible to possible thieves and difficult to reach without a ladder